Jongli

 It is the final film of veteran Bangladeshi actress Gulshan Ara Ahmed.
 The film was released on March 31, 2025, coinciding with Eid al-Fitr.
 It received positive reviews from critics and became a commercial success.
 With an approximate grosse of over ৳10 crore,Jongli currently stands as one of the highest grossing Bangladeshi film of all time as well as fifth highest grossing Bangladeshi film of 2025.

-Plot
+Synopsis

 Johnny studies at the university.
 He has a bad reputation for fighting at the university.
 His father is a teacher at the same university.
 Considering that, he is repeatedly exempted.
 However, behind Johnny's reckless behavior is the distance with his father.
 His father blames him for his mother's death in an accident.
 Johnny loves Nupur, who is studying at his university.
 He wants to live a new life by clinging to her.
 But Vidhi is gone!
 One day, the relationship takes an unexpected turn.
 Leaving everything behind, he goes out, becoming a true 'Jongli(lit.
 'Wilderness')', someone who nothing can touch anymore.
 A little girl, Pakhi, flies into the life of that Jongli.
-But theJongli doesn't want Pakhi in her life.
+But the Jongli doesn't want Pakhi in her life.
 Can Pakhi finally change the mind of the Jongli?
 Or will the Jongli remain a Jongli?